TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `getVDD`

 Returns the voltage in millivolt (mV) measured by the RN2xxx LoRa module.
-It's for information only since we don't know how it's measured but looks like accurate.
+It's for information only since we don't know how it's calculated but looks accurate.

 ```c
 uint16_t getVDD();